fzenke/ssbm/README.md

 of this repository (https://github.com/fzenke/ssbm) and version number/commit.

-# Contribute
+## Contribute

 Please see this early version of the suite as an invitation to suggest and add your own benchmarks.
-Please submit your suggestions through the ticketing system or get in touch by email.
+Please submit your suggestions through the ticketing system or contact me by email such that I can make you a contributor of this repo.

-# Benchmarks
+## Benchmarks

-## Precise timing
+### Precise timing

 All precise timing benchmarks contain a spike raster file with the input spikes (input.ras) and the target spike times (target.ras).
 These files are human